Verde River: Description

 The river begins below the dam at Sullivan Lake, fed by Big Chino Wash and Williamson Valley Wash in Yavapai County.
-The Verde flows freely for 125 mi through private, state, tribal and United States Forest Service lands, specifically the Tonto National Forest, before encountering the first of two dams that make Horseshoe Lake and Bartlett Lake.
+The Verde flows freely for 125 mi through private, state, tribal and United States Forest Service lands, specifically the Prescott National Forest, Coconino National Forest and Tonto National Forest, before encountering the first of two dams that make Horseshoe Lake and Bartlett Lake.
 The cities of Camp Verde, Clarkdale and Cottonwood are the main population centers along the river.
-The Verde River and the Salt River confluence on the Salt River Pima-Maricopa Indian Community.
+The Verde River and the Salt River converge on the Salt River Pima-Maricopa Indian Community.
 The Salt River flows into the Gila River west of Phoenix.

 In 1984, the United States Congress designated 40.5 mi of the Verde River as Wild and Scenic through the National Wild and Scenic River program.
 The Scenic portion begins at Beasley Flats and extends downstream about 19 mi to the northern boundary of the Mazatzal Wilderness.
 The Wild portion extends from there to the mouth of Red Creek, about 22 mi further downstream.

 In 1986, a 6 mi stretch of the river was identified by the state of Arizona as a critical natural resource.
 This reach of the Verde River and its associated riparian zone, between the town of Clarkdale (near Tuzigoot National Monument) and the Bridgeport State Route 89A Bridge, became part of the Arizona State Parks system.
 The park, called the Verde River Greenway State Natural Area, encompasses 480 acre.
 Dead Horse Ranch State Park, near Cottonwood, is adjacent to the Greenway.

-At Drake, Arizona its canyon is termed "Hell Canyon", and it is spanned by the Hell Canyon Bridge, a road bridge built in 1923, and listed on the National Register of Historic Places.
+At Drake, Arizona, its canyon is termed "Hell Canyon", and it is spanned by the Hell Canyon Bridge, a road bridge built in 1923, and listed on the National Register of Historic Places.